Women with hyperemesis gravidarum, unlike women with ordinary morning sickness, lose weight and become dehydrated.

 Doctors diagnosis hyperemesis gravidarum based on symptoms and do tests to check for dehydration and other possible causes of the vomiting.

-Hyperemesis gravidarum differs from ordinary morning sickness.
+Hyperemesis gravidarum differs from typical morning sickness.
 If women vomit often and have nausea to such an extent that they lose weight and become dehydrated, they have hyperemesis gravidarum.
 If women vomit occasionally but gain weight and are not dehydrated, they do not have hyperemesis gravidarum.

 The cause of hyperemesis gravidarum is unknown.